ROCm/rccl/.github/PULL_REQUEST_TEMPLATE.md

 _One sentence describing the work done._

 **Why were the changes made?**
 _Explain the motivation behind the work.
-Provide historical context and customer-specific info._
+Provide any publicly-available historical context._

 **How was the outcome achieved?**
 _Technical details behind the work.
 Explain any AMD hardware gotchas._